congvt305/staging-twap/app/code/Eguana/Pip/README.md

 Description:

 PIP is the abbreviation for Personal Information Protection.
 Egauna Pip allows you to manage the consent information and provide the easy approach to manage all the users.
 It allows the user to access their personal information usage and perform secession.
+It allows the admin to view the list of terminated customers in the Terminated Customers Grid.

 Requirements: